TheGoodlike13/liberty_or_death/README.md

 program too.
 This explains why it didn't work.
 It doesn't explain how it's supposed to work, because I tried the **ONLY** password I used in **EVERY** circumstance and it still was wrong.
 Fuck it.
 I'll just hack away with 'sudo kadmin.local' like a pleb.
 If I even need to do anything else anymore.

+Now, before we return to [#spnego_sad](#spnego_sad) or any similar resource, let's try to just hook normal authentication through Kerberos.
+That seems like a logical idea.
+Particularly with our track record, if something doesn't work, I'd like to flush it out now rather than getting distracted for a week again.

+First non-IBM page I encounter is [#open_your_heart](#open_your_heart).
+It seems to relate specifically to some sort of *open* implementation of liberty.
+It can't be something all that different, because it seems to use the familiar format in configuration.
+That being said, there's no knowing if this work or not with what I'm doing.
+It does give some hints, like features being able to use Kerberos credentials.
+In their example, a database connection is configured that way (I think).

+That's not quite what I need, but we can try to investigate all possible features we could add to server.xml.
+Maybe one of them will be so obviously related to authentication, we will be able to use Kerberos with it.
+Plus, I can compare this to existing working configuration in other projects.

+IBM seems to have a list, but that's it.
+It's literally a list: [#ibm_no_redemption](#ibm_no_redemption).
+It fails to elucidate anyone to anything about any of the features.
+Great.

+Clicking on random features I notice that they link to config elements, such as [kerberos](https://www.ibm.com/docs/en/was-liberty/base?topic=configuration-kerberos).
+I guess this means that configuration for kerberos once will work for everything.
+I'll note that this config is usually attached to SPNEGO in working examples that I do have, so adding this element won't be the end of it by far, but it's a good start :D

+We could try adding this element, even if it would be ignored due to lack of a specific feature which uses it, but we need a .conf file first.
+From my examples it seems like a client version of the .conf file we saw back when setting up a server.
+But of course, none of the properties are explained.
+So I won't be able to confirm or verify if I got it right or not.
+Not unless we find a feature that uses Kerberos first.